 In fact, if you feel the need to “request” a link back as part of your pitch, you’re pretty much guaranteed never to hear from me.
 And that your pitch will be trashed right away or, worse yet, go into my “Wall of Shame” folder for absolutely awful pitches.
 Yes, I do have such a folder and believe me, it ain’t pretty.

-If, having read all this, you think your pitch is still relevant, go ahead and send me an email at pitch [a] waxingunlyrical [dot] com; and please, please do make sure you’ve read the above before you do.
+If, having read all this, you think your pitch is still relevant, go ahead and shoot me an email.
 Because of the number of pitches we get, we can only respond to those that have some merit (admittedly, in my opinion).
 Regardless, I do thank you in advance for your interest in WUL.